robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

         public function configureContext(context:IContext):void
         {
           trace(this, " is being installed into ", context);
-          // BEWARE: the context may not yet be initialized.
+          // BEWARE: the context may not be fully initialized.
         }
       }
     }

 NOTE: The context instance provided to configureContext() may not be fully initialized.

-### Initializing an Extension
+### A Simple Extension

-An extension hooks into the various context life cycle phases by adding handlers when it is installed.
+An extension might simply map a singleton:

     public function configureContext(context:IContext):void
     {
+      context.injector.map(ISuperDuper).toSingleton(SuperDuper);
+    }

+### Synchronizing With The Context

+An extension can hook into various context lifecycle phases by adding state handlers to that context when the extension is installed:

+    public function configureContext(context:IContext):void
+    {
       if (context.initialized)
-      {
         throw new Error("This extension must be installed prior to context initialization");

+      context.addStateHandler(ManagedObject.PRE_INITIALIZE, handleContextPreInitialize);
+      context.addStateHandler(ManagedObject.POST_INITIALIZE, handleContextPostInitialize);
     }

-      context.addStateHandler(ManagedObject.PRE_INITIALISE, handleContextPreInitialize);
+    private function handleContextPreInitialize():void
+    {
+      trace("Doing some things before the context self initializes...");
     }

-// todo: finish
+    private function handleContextPostInitialize():void
+    {
+      trace("Doing some things now that the context is initialized...");
+    }

+For more information on message handling and managed objects see:

+1. core.async.readme
+2. core.message.dispatcher.readme
+3. framework.object.managed.readme

-## Packaging a Robotlegs-Specific Extension
+## Packaging A Robotlegs-Specific Extension

+The source for an extension should be packaged thusly:

   src
     robotlegs